-Whether you’re catering a kids’ party or doing an adult Halloween-themed bash, these 25 treats will satisfy spooks of all ages.
+Whether you’re catering a kids’ party or doing an adult spooky-themed bash, these 31 Halloween treats will satisfy spooks of all ages.

-Make a platter of adorable brie mummies (puff pastry wrapped around a soft brie center), homemade peanut butter cups, or chocolate-covered strawberry ghosts.
+Picture a table full of adorable brie mummies (puff pastry wrapped around a soft brie center), homemade peanut butter cups, or chocolate-covered strawberry ghosts.

-If you’re watching their sugar this year, don’t worry.
+And if you’re watching your sugar this year, don’t worry.
 There are some healthy haunts here, too.

-From cake to cookies, and bagels to veggie bites, this list of 25 festive foods is all you’ll need to satisfy your Halloween hunger!
+From cake and cookies to bagels and veggie bites, this list of 31 Halloween snacks is all you need this October 31st.

 Quick and Easy Halloween Snacks and Appetizers

-Monsters never tasted so good with these crafty cookies.
+Monsters never tasted so good with these crafty Halloween cookies.